YashBhajbhuje67/Employees/README.md

  5. After receiving user data and storing it in Data it will map through it and each data will be passed down to User.jsx.

 User.jsx
- for css tailwind CSS is used.
+ for css tailwindCSS is used.
  1. For Each data received from Users.jsx we will make a card (using css) and it will be displayed on the screen.

  Time Completion: 4hrs for Code.